citp/privacy-policy-historical/c/co/cou/countdown.co.nz.md

-This Privacy Policy applies to any personal information that we collect when you join or use Countdown Online Shopping, the Onecard loyalty programme, our Websites and other Programmes that incorporate this Privacy Policy.
+This Privacy Policy applies to any personal information that we collect when you interact with us, including when you visit one our stores, or join or use Countdown Online Shopping, the Onecard loyalty programme, our Websites and other Programmes that incorporate this Privacy Policy.

   2. _Dictionary_